 py -m pip install --upgrade google-auth-oauthlib[tool]

-14) Open Google Assistant folder from C: Drive and locate the JSON file you recently saved in Step 11.
+14) Open the Google Assistant folder from C: Drive and locate the JSON file you recently saved in Step 11.
 Right-click on the file and open it.

 15) From properties, select the file name and copy it.
 Now, switch back to Command Prompt and type: